 - Agricultural University of Iceland

 Spain is the king of study abroad fantasies with students from around the world flocking to the Iberian peninsula every year.
 Pleasant climate, some amazing beaches, vibrant food, music and culture as well as notorious nightlife makes it the dream study destination of many prospective undergrads.
 Although all these niceties may seem to come at a high cost, studying in Spain is a great experience and affordable too.

-If you are an EU/EAA student, you are not required to pay higher-education fees.
+EU/EAA students are not required to pay higher-education fees.
 There are a number of Universities in Spain that let you study for free – if you pass.
 If you are an international student, you can expect reasonable tuition fees of between 750 to 2,100 Euros per year at public institutions.
-However, prices are charged on a per-credit basis and can increase at the graduate level.
+Prices are charged on a per-credit basis and can increase at the graduate level.

 Living in Spain as a student is also affordable.
 Although the price may vary.
 Depending on where you are studying, an average of between 6,000 Euros is required per year in living expenditure.